browserengineering/book/book/scheduling-and-threading.md

 how to implement threaded scrolling.

-The reason that scrolling can be so responsive is that it happens on the browser thread, without waiting around to synchronoize with the main thread.
+The reason that scrolling can be so responsive is that it happens on the browser thread, without waiting around to synchronize with the main thread.
 But the main thread can and does affect scroll.
 For example, when loading a new page, scroll is set to 0; when running `innerHTML`, the height of the document could change, leading to a potential change of scroll offset.
 What should